DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - ✴️**Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools-- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.
       - Purging is a more intensive form of clearing for 📝reuse in lower-security areas
+      - The 🍎NIST SP 800-88 process for sanitization and disposition shows that media that will be reused and was classified at a moderate level should be purged and then that purge should be validated.
+Finally, it should be documented.
   - ✴️**Overwriting**: Same as Clearing and also known as 🔥Purging.
 Overwriting the disks multiple times will remove all existing data.
 This is called purging, and purged media can then be 📝re-used again.
        - Single-pass wipe: involves overwriting the entire hard drive with random data once (e.g replacing with 0s and 1s).
        - Multi-pass wipes: involves overwriting the drive multiple times, and is more secure against advanced recovery techniques.